YoannDeb/chess_tournament/README.md

 Training Project to create and handle chess tournaments with Swiss pairing.

-The interface is in french langage.
+The interface is in French langage.

 Part of [Open Classrooms](/https://openclassrooms.com) "DA Python" formation, 4th Project.